macports/buildbot-macports-custom-views/README.md

     npm install
     pip install -e .

+For a production build:

+    npm run build

-To create a development server:
+To run a development server:

     npm run watch